Ldotus/Ldotus/README.md

 - 👋 Hi, I’m @Ldotus
 - 👀 I’m interested in becoming a software developer
-- 🌱 I’m currently learning Java and C++
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...